Tiramisu Recipe – No Bake Dessert

-- Even though the Tiramisu cream uses raw egg yolks, they become completely safe to consume they go through the process of heating over the water bath.
+- Even though the Tiramisu cream uses raw egg yolks, they become completely safe to consume once they go through the process of heating over the water bath.

 - Liquor: use any liquor that’s similar to Bailey’s, such as Kahlua, or Irish Cream.
 For a no-alcohol version, use Rum Flavor.

 Make the Coffee Syrup